tabkram/execution-engine/docs/TraceableEngine.md

-# TraceableExecution
+# TraceableEngine

-The `TraceableExecution` class is a TypeScript utility that facilitates tracing and logging of function executions.
+The `TraceableEngine` class is a TypeScript utility that facilitates tracing and logging of function executions.
 It captures detailed information about the inputs, outputs, errors, and execution time for each function call, allowing for the creation of a trace graph.